seongjunkang123/sip_model_gen/README.md

 # sip_model_gen

-This repository contains the implementation of a Conditional Generative Adversarial Network (CGAN) designed to generate synthetic Volatile Organic Compound (VOC) profiles for various respiratory diseases, including Asthma, Bronchitis, and COPD.
+This repository contains the implementation of a Conditional Tabular Generative Adversarial Network (CTGAN) designed to generate synthetic Volatile Organic Compound (VOC) profiles for the three respiratory diseases: Asthma, Bronchitis, and COPD.
 The model is built using TensorFlow and Keras.

 ## Project Overview

-The core of this project is a CTGAN (Conditional GAN) that learns the distribution of VOCs from patient data.
+The core of this project is a CTGAN (Conditional Tabular GAN) that learns the distribution of VOCs from patient data.
 By providing a disease label (e.g., 'asthma'), the generator can produce new, realistic VOC profiles that are characteristic of that condition.
 This can be valuable for augmenting limited datasets, balancing class distributions, and for further research into disease biomarkers.

 The repository includes scripts for:
 *   Preprocessing and combining raw data from multiple sources.